reactjs/rfcs/text/0000-shouldComponentRemount.md

 The goal is to provide a way for components to manage the relationship between entitites provided by props and the UI state associated with them.

-Example: The [You Might Not Need Derived State][ymnnds] blog post recommends a pattern using an uncontrolled, stateful component with a `key` prop to reset state.
+Example: The [You Might Not Need Derived State][ymnnds-key] blog post recommends a pattern using an uncontrolled, stateful component with a `key` prop to reset state.

 One pitfall with the key approach is that the consumer of the component is responsible for picking a